Pre-Employment Programs

 Program Description

 The Mining Industry Pre-Employment (MIP) program offers a comprehensive suite of courses designed to equip students with essential skills and knowledge for the mining industry.
 This program will provide students with an understanding of the duties and responsibilities of workers in the industry.
 Students will study and apply safe work practices, including personal protective equipment, equipment operation, and safety on the mine site.
 Students will receive essential training in underground mining and mineral processing operations, along with necessary industry certifications.
-The program concludes with an on-site practicum, providing students with valuable hands-on experience to apply their knowledge in real-world settings, ensuring they are fully equipped for the challenges of the mining industry.
+The program concludes with a Special Capstone Project, providing students with valuable hands-on experience to apply their knowledge in real-world settings, ensuring they are fully equipped for the challenges of the mining industry.

 Academic Requirements